NoraPDev/Property-pricing/README.md

 - Each features correspondence to the price
 - Missing data fields
 - Outliers

-After the analysis the properties with low correspondence have been removed from the dataset.
+After the analysis, the properties with low correspondence have been removed from the dataset.
 A column with low correspondence was removed, because it contained a huge amount of missing data.
 In this case various replacement was considered and implemented, none of them have increased the accuracy of the results.
-Records that had missing values after removing the column were disposed.
+Records, that had missing values after removing the column, were disposed.
 Outliers have been removed.

 ### Training Phase
 #### Data Preparation
 The data had been split up.
 First the target variable had been separated from the features, and after that the data was split into train and test sets.